-On property less than three (3) acres, but greater than one half (1⁄2) acre: No portion of any building or structure shall be located, erected or maintained less than twenty-five (25) feet from all surveyed property lines, boundaries, or recorded roadway easements.
+On property less than three (3) acres, but greater than one half (1/2) acre: No portion of any building or structure shall be located, erected or maintained less than twenty-five (25) feet from all property lines, boundaries, or recorded roadway easements.

-On property less than one half ($\frac{1}{2}$) acre: No portion of any building or structure shall be located, erected or maintained less than ten (10) feet from all surveyed property lines, boundaries, or recorded roadway easements.
+On property less than one half (1/2) acre: No portion of any building or structure shall be located, erected or maintained less than ten (10) feet from all surveyed property lines, boundaries, or recorded roadway easement.